 Hold them accountable for their own life

 Although it’s important to broach the subject calmly and gently, it doesn’t mean you should sugarcoat the situation at hand.
-It’s important that you make your loved one see that they are in control of their life and mental health, and that right now they are in a very vulnerable position and need help.
+It’s important that you make your loved ones see that they are in control of their life and mental health and that right now they are in a very vulnerable position and need help.

 It’s very likely your loved one is very afraid to admit they need intensive care, therefore will most likely cover up, minimise or downplay their situation.
 It’s important that you stay strong in your resolve, and aid them in seeking treatment for their issues.

 Explain to them that unless they seek help, all areas of their life are likely to experience turmoil.